 - The text Changes to the project are saved automatically is there to let you know that any changes you make to projects under the name in question are saved automatically; you do not need to do anything.
 The list of saved projects is on the main page of the Print module under individual projects.

 - Print prints to a connected printer.

-- Export saves every page as an individual bitmap image.
-It is up to the user to set the target folders, names and counter for these picture files.
+- Export to Bitmap saves every page as an individual bitmap image.
+You can set the target folders, names, and counters for these picture files.
 Set image sizes either via DPI or by setting specific dimensions directly.

 - Export to PDF creates a standard PDF file.
 Various text information about a file such as its name, subject, author, and keywords can be entered in the export window.
 The option for automatically opening the PDF file in a browser is on by default.

 - Add to Cart – After you click this button, the project’s data is processed and the order is added to the Cart.